Zakaria1986/DatabaseOperations/intro_to_sql.md

 |Jess       |AZ     |Null   |
 |Richard    |AZ     |93     |

-Let's say we wanted to know the exam scores for three students for the AWS and AZ exams.
-With an Inner Join we would only get results for Jess because she has done both tests.
+Let's say we wanted to know the exam scores for three students for the AWS and AZ exam, and the results are kept in separate tables; With an Inner Join we would only get results for Richard because only he has done both tests.
 With an Outer Join we can retrieve results with a NULL value.

 - LEFT (OUTER) JOIN - Behaves like the Full Join, but it can only retrieve *none-matching* records from the left table, the table on the right's records must match the query condition.
+In the example table above, only the NULL values from AWS or AZ would return, you wouldn't get the NULLs from the other.

 - RIGHT (OUTER) JOIN - As above, but the table on the right can return unmatched records, and the left must meet the query.
+FYI.
+When these JOINS refer to LEFT and RIGHT, that is the order you provide them in your SELECT statement.

 <img src="img/joins.jpg" width="600" />